tomphill/tailwind-course-starter/README.md

 After we have provided the layout for the new animation you need to append/concatenate to your animations for tailwind providing the name to the animation lists.

 This animation created in the example also includes it's own plugin to provide deplay.

+### Gradient

+While Gradients require a to and from value after they have been specified, you can add more colors by including the term `via` with the additional colors.
+See the timeline section for an example.

 ### Components